oro13/language-app-ml/README.md

 Production: Deep Neural Network

 Recommender Process:

 1. item candidate generation
 2. user specific scoring of items
 3. reranking, or sorting the items based on relevance to the user

+How we implemented it in flask:

+~Suggestions for how to demonstrate?~

 Takeaways: